Riccardo-Gottardi/Riccardo-Gottardi/README.md

 ## Hi there 👋
-I'm a bachelor student in Computer Science
+- I'm a bachelor student in Computer Science.
-Passionate about automation, ...
+- Passionate about automation, ...

 ## Currently working on
 - [**RAM-USB**](https://github.com/Riccardo-Gottardi/backup_service), a multiuser remote backup server, with a zero knowledge policy and an architecture to make it geo-distributed (working with [@Verryx-02]((https://github.com/Verryx-02)))